 Rebecca regularly appears with a collection of the New York City area’s most interesting orchestral and contemporary ensembles including Washington Heights Chamber Orchestra, Symphony of Westchester, The Orchestra Now, Metropolis Ensemble, Mimesis Ensemble, Contemporaneous, String Orchestra of Brooklyn, Norwalk Symphony, among others.
 She has performed as a soloist with The Chelsea Symphony and Torrington Symphony.

 Rebecca Steinberg studied at Manhattan School of Music with Thomas Smith and Vincent Penzarella.
-Rebecca is a highly sought after educator in the New York City area, and currently serves as faculty member at the Dwight Englewood School and as director of the elementary band program at PS343.
+Rebecca is a highly sought after educator in the New York City area, and currently serves as the director of brass at the Dwight Englewood School.
 Since 2010, she has maintained her own private studio—former students of Rebecca have gone on to attend Interlochen Arts Academy, Laguardia High School, Frank Sinatra High School, and InterSchool Orchestras of NY, among other elite programs.

 She is based in New York City, where she lives with her husband Owen and dog Marlon.
 An avid runner, she has run eight marathons and the Empire State Building Run-up.

 - NYC/Tri-State Area

 Interested in touring?

 My Primary Instrument